huang-yi/shadowfax/README.md

 Shadowfax also allows you to build your WebSocket server.

-First of all, you need to create a handler:
+First of all, you need to create a handler.
+The handler class must implements the `HuangYi\Shadowfax\Contracts\WebSocket\Handler` interface:

 ```php
 <?php